iMESchelp!

 Methods for imputation:

-• Knn: k-nearest neighbor imputation is only available for the Numeric-Attribute.
-It is carried out by finding the k closest samples (Euclidean distance) in the dataset.
+• Knn (caret): k-nearest neighbor imputation is only available for the Numeric-Attribute.
+It is c arried out by finding the k closest samples (Euclidean distance) in the dataset.
 This method automatically centers and scales your data.

-• Bagimpute: Only available for the Numeric-Attribute.
+• Bagimpute (caret): Only available for the Numeric-Attribute.
 Imputation via bagging fits a bagged tree model for each predictor (as a function of all the others).
 This method is simple, more accurate, and accepts missing values, but it has a much higher computational cost.

-• MedianImpute: Only available for the Numeric-Attribute.
+• MedianImpute (caret): Only available for the Numeric-Attribute.
 Imputation via medians takes the median of each predictor in the training set and uses them to fill missing values.
 This method is simple, fast, and accepts missing values but treats each predictor independently, which may lead to inaccuracies.

 7.7 Data partition

-This tool adds a partition as a factor in the Factor-Attribute.
+Data partitioning is a critical step in evaluating machine learning models.
+Creating distinct training and testing sets allows for accurate assessment of the model’s performance on unseen data, avoiding issues like overfitting and obtaining more reliable performance metrics.
+In iMESc, the Data Partition tool adds a partition as a factor in the Factor-Attribute.
 It uses the createDataPartition function from the caret package.
-Users can specify the percentage of observations to be used for the test and choose between the methods:
+Users can specify the percentage of observations to be used for the test and choose between the following methods:

 • Random Sampling: simple random sampling is used.